jwjw/learnR/README.md

-# Radar
+# learnR

 ## Introduction

-learnR provides the code and simple hints for learning R programming language.
-This tutorial contains the materials for basic R programming and advanced R programming.
+learnR is a tutorial for R programming language at basic and advanced levels, and its application in data transformation, tatistical computing, time series analysis, data mining, financial computing, etc.

 ## Prerequesites